mixxxdj/website/content/news/2022-09-02-gsoc-final-blog-david-chocholaty.md

 rounding problem for zero value).
 At the same time, Mixxx's macOS CI started crashing during the configuration stage because of an issue that the workflow runner has changed.
 For that reason, the bug fix couldn't be tested and the PR was not merged in time.
+After the bug fix will be able to test on macOS CI and will pass, this PR is ready for merging.

 ---